Havana82/Skillspire-methods/README.md

-Skillspire methods and gitn assignment
+Skillspire methods and git assignment